 “I will reconcile with you only if you put everything in my name.”

 This is a threat made by someone who wants to keep you in their power.
 If you are going to reconcile, why do you need an agreement that is lopsided in favor of the party making such a demand?
 Think about what it would mean to your freedom and financial stability if your credit cards, bank account, car title, and home title were all in your spouse’s name?
-Do not let him take full financial control of your life!
+Do not let them take full financial control of your life!
 This is a bad deal no matter how badly you might want to reconcile.

 Threats are very common during divorce.
-If your spouse insists that he won’t pay or that you won’t get anything from him, speak with an experienced divorce attorney who can look at your situation and help you determine what is real and what is not.
+If your spouse insists that they won’t pay or that you won’t get anything from them, speak with an experienced divorce attorney who can look at your situation and help you determine what is real and what is not.
 You may also want to attend the next Second Saturday Divorce Workshop in your area.
 Threats only have power if you are uninformed and unprepared!

 Finally, if your spouse ever threatens to physically harm you or your children, or if you ever feel unsafe, get out of the house immediately and contact your local law enforcement.